Associate Professor of Law

 Federal Income Taxation I, Federal Income Taxation II, Business Entities, Comparative Taxation and Multijurisdictional Taxation

 Professor Appleby practiced tax and corporate law at leading law firms for nearly a decade.
 Most recently, he was special counsel in the tax group in Pillsbury Winthrop Shaw Pittman LLP's New York office.
 Professor Appleby was a partner in the tax group in Eversheds Sutherland (US) LLP's New York office, and an associate in the corporate group in Alston & Bird LLP's Atlanta office.
-He also taught advanced legal methods as a member of the New York Law School adjunct faculty.
 Prior to his legal career, Professor Appleby was an information technology and business consultant.

 This Article begins by examining exit tax theory and advancing novel applications of theories that support subnational exit taxation, both domestically and internationally.
 With a robust theoretical and technical foundation, this Article turns to state and local exit tax design.
 This discussion examines constitutional constraints to address specific tax base migration challenges—focusing on the justifications, distributional impact, and optimal exit tax design features to address each situation.